bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In this section (widely used selectors), you will learn about additional commonly used CSS selectors.

-But before you explore them, let\'s briefly revise the ones you\'ve already covered.
+But before you explore them, let&apos;s briefly revise the ones you&apos;ve already covered.

 ![](images2/media/image149.png){width="3.0in"